-For many years we ran schools’ competitions for post-primary (Young Consumers Competition) and primary (Schools’ Poster Competition).
-However, we are now focussing on developing events and materials specifically for teachers to give them the tools and confidence they need to deliver consumer skills in the classroom.
+We have developed events and materials specifically for teachers to give them the tools and confidence they need to deliver consumer skills in the classroom.
 This new approach also reflects positive changes to the GCSE and A’ Level Home Economics specifications which strengthen the consumer issues content.

 In this section you will find:

-- Lesson plans, factsheets, PowerPoint presentations, classroom activities and other support materials covering a wide range of consumer topics;
+- Lesson plans, factsheets, PowerPoint presentations, classroom activities and other support materials covering a wide range of consumer topics; and

 - An overview of some of our key resources for teachers, youth workers and those working in the community and voluntary sector